microsoft/hyperspace/docs/_docs/03-ug-mutable-dataset.md

 Once lineage is enabled for an index, Hyperspace adds a new column to the index schema to save the source data file path for each index entry.
 This means enabling lineage increases total storage size used for index files, proportional to the number of distinct source data files the index is built on.
-If you know you wont delete any source data file after index creation or you are fine recreating the index using [index refresh in the full mode](#refresh-index---full-mode) after deleting some data files, then you dont need to enable lineage for the index.
+If you know you will not delete any source data file after index creation or you are fine recreating the index using [index refresh in the full mode](#refresh-index---full-mode) after deleting some source data files, then you do not need to enable lineage for the index.

 ### Refresh Index
 You can refresh an index according to its latest source data files by running the `refreshIndex` command.